 At the completion of this subject students will be able to:

-- apply the theory and methodology of making quantitative and qualitative measures of collections
+- apply quantitative and qualitative methodologies to evaluate collections

-- recommend and select appropriate material for addition to particular collections
+- select appropriate material for addition to particular collections

 - Students will be provided with a list of topics in their Unit Outline